deriv-com/deriv-app/packages/components/stories/tooltip/README.md

 # Tooltip component
-Wrap an element to show a tooltip on mouse hover.
+Shows a tooltip on mouse hover.

 ## Usage